MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

            webview edition **should** be compatible with privacy centric webviews like bromite, allowing for a dual layer of protection.

-   Q: What do you have implemented for those of us who want to do more with the browser without having to work with the source?
+   Q: What do you have implemented for those of us who want to do more with the browser without having to work with the source?<br>
           A: There is a *Custom Extensions & Plugins engine in development* meant to rival others available while being easier to use and universally compatible.

    Q: Dependency on webview is dangerous, what if it becomes malicious or google pulls the plug?<br>
           A: The Codebase is designed to be modular, a replacement engine is possible in the future.

-   Q: What are your relations to pale moon?<br>
+   Q: What are your relations to pale moon, or moon + ala ?<br>
           A: Absolutely none.
 The theme around the moon from Project Moonala to the name MoonDevelopments, to MoonDev SzzS all stem from my enjoyment of looking at the moon while it rains and drifting into the peaceful night.
-An enjoyment I don't have often anymore but enjoy thoroughly when I do.
+An enjoyment I don't have often anymore, I enjoy thoroughly when I do, , lately with DKC2's Forest Interlude playing.
 Pale Moon is a cool project, I can respect what they are doing for sure.
 I have even tried it in the past when exploring options.
 Nala for me has meant, Never Angry, Always Loving.
 Lunala is a cool pokemon too.

   </details>